-If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.
+If you are interested in this program but do not meet the eligibility requirements, reach out to the program leader (listed in the Contacts tab) to discuss your interest in the program.

-After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:
+After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

 The credit you earn during this program will count as resident credit.

-|This fee is charged to your account when the application status changes from "Accepted" to "Committed."
-This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|
+|This is a non-refundable fee charged to your account when the application status changes from "Accepted to "Committed."
+This includes services provided by Education Abroad such as registration, billing, advising, risk management, and pre-departure orientation.|

 |This fee represents the housing provided during the program.|

-NOTE: If you are a non-UMD graduate student, you will need to pay a $75 application fee to the UMD graduate school to participate in this program.
+*Non-UMD graduate students will need to pay a $75 application fee to the UMD Graduate School to participate in this program.

-PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.
+PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-Candace Maddox Moore, Ph.D., is the Faculty Director for the Ghana program and Clinical Assistant Professor in the Higher Education, Student Affairs, International Education Policy (HESI) program within the Department of Counseling, Higher Education, and Special Education in the College of Education at the University of Maryland, College Park.
+Candace M. Moore, Ph.D. is the Program Leader for the Ghana program and she is currently a Fulbright Scholar to Ghana for the 2021-2022 academic year.
+She serves as a Clinical Associate Professor in the Higher Education, Student Affairs, International Education Policy (HESI) program within the Department of Counseling, Higher Education, and Special Education in the College of Education.
+She was the inaugural director of the Center for Diversity and Inclusion in Higher Education (CDIHE) at the University of Maryland, College Park from 2017-2021.
 She earned her Ph.D. in Counseling and Student Personnel Services from the University of Georgia.
-As a former Student Affairs administrator, Dr. Moore is committed to educating, learning from others, and promoting inclusive education environments in higher education.
+As a former student affairs administrator, Dr. Moore is committed to educating, learning from others, and promoting inclusive education environments in higher education.
 It is important for her to bring her practical skills to the classroom, informing an intentional pathway of applying theory to practice in higher education/student affairs spaces.
 Dr. Moore's research agenda is two tiered with a focus on: 1) Qualitative research methodologies--critical research; narrative research; epistemological pathways, and 2) Inclusive campus environments--Black student identity development; student success at historically Black colleges and universities; LGBTQ student development; student athlete transitions; contingent faculty development; study abroad in Ghana and impacts on pedagogy.

-Jillian A. Martin, Ph.D. is the co-instructor for the Ghana program and Counseling and Student Personnel Services at the University of Georgia, Athens, GA.
-She has served professionally as an Assistant Director for Diversity and Inclusion at Christopher Newport University and a Residence Life Coordinator at Georgia College and State University.
-Recently, she has served as the Graduate Assessment Specialist with the University of Georgia's Department of University Housing.
-Dr. Martin is an outcomes/evidence based scholar-practitioner devoted to inclusion and social justice education.
-She has supported divisions of student affairs through her skills in budget management, assessment practices, crisis management, strategic planning, program development and implementation, and student counseling.
-Her research agenda includes: (Topically) student athlete transitions, socialization of student affairs professionals, and student services in higher education within an Ghanaian context AND (Methodologically) epistemological pathways, case study design, and survey design.
-Her dissertation research explores student services at a liberal arts institution in Ghana focusing on the implications of assessment practices with a student services unit at a Ghanian institution.
+Jillian A. Martin, Ph.D. is currently a Fulbright U.S. Scholar to Ghana where she is doing teaching and research at the University of Cape Coast.
+Prior to her current role, Dr Martin served in various higher education capacities (civic and community engagement, assessment and evaluation, housing and residence life, student activities, diversity initiatives).
+She is focuses her scholar-practice on creating opportunities for use of inquiry (assessment, evaluation, and research) in intentional practice.
+Her research agenda includes: student athlete transitions, socialization of student affairs professionals, and student services in higher education within an Ghanaian context and epistemological pathways, case study design, and survey design.
+Her dissertation research explores student services at a liberal arts institution in Ghana focusing on the implications of assessment practices with a student services unit at a Ghanaian institution.
 Dr. Martin has extensive research and practice in Ghana.
 She continues to present regionally and nationally while contributing to scholarship through publications.